GIRL VOICE, 2025

 live performance + installation, 8 minutes.
 Commission for LIMINAL SPACE at The Mingei International Museum and Disco Riot at Queer Mvmt Festival.
 2024. electrical fan, dozen eggs.

 the wind was just like them is an interdisciplinary performance that combines live vocals distorted into an electrical fan and experimental movement with a dozen eggs.
 The ritual-performance uses body languages of trans joy to subconsciously detonate the 35 million landmines still hidden in the countryside of Vietnam after the Vietnam War (1955-1975).
 With the 50th anniversary of the fall of Saigon, I question one’s displaced and diasporic relationship to homeland.
-Using the traditions of my paternal grandmother, I researches movement languages rooted in Daoism, especially the concept of spirals and unicity, to help express the freedom for re-narrating memories of sudden death.
+Using the traditions of my paternal grandmother, I research Daoist martial patterns, especially the concept of spirals and unicity, to help express the freedom for re-narrating memories of sudden death.

 Homework, 2023